1993hzw/dragonnest/drawnote/manual/en/to_do/create_a_new_to_do.md

 ---
 #### Steps

-1. Navigate to the 'To-Do List' page.
+1. Navigate to the 'To-Do' page.

 2. Click the "+" button.